DarkKronicle/KronosTextures/README.md

 The texturepack includes the following additions:

-- New splashes and panorama.
+- New splashes and panorama
 - New loading screen
-- BombBrigader death messages
+- BombBrigaders death messages
-- BombBrigader style messages
+- BombBrigaders style messages
 - Lightmaps for end and nether _(Removed for now)_
 - HD Font ([Credits](#credits))
 - Durability colors